 You can learn more about Ray Hennessy’s work and signup for his workshops on his website.
-You can learn more about the Yellow Warbler at the Audubon Society’s website.
+You can learn more about the Pine Warbler at the Audubon Society’s website.

 Last weekend I joined photographer Ray Hennessey for a field trip to one of his birding spots in Woodbine in the pine barrens of New Jersey.
 While we had some challenges photographing the elusive pine warbler, we had no problems photographing this Prothonotary Warbler.
 The bird kept performing for us, stopping on sticks that poked out from the swampland and branches of the trees that lined the water.